JUNIOR OLYMPIC ARCHERY DEVELOPMENT PROGRAM

 JOAD coaches are all U. S. Archery Certified Level 2 instructors or Level 3 National Training System (NTS) Coaches.
 All have completed SafeSport training and obtained their approved background checks to provide a safe environment for all archers on the range.

-The JOAD program meets on Sundays from 3-5 p.m. and on Thursday evenings from 7-9 p.m.
+The JOAD program traditionally meets on Sundays from 3-5 p.m.
 Additional sessions are held throughout the year covering equipment setup and maintenance, string making, arrow construction, bow tuning, and advanced archery training.
 Check the chapter’s calendar for scheduled classes and activities.

-Both Level 2 instructors and Level 3 NTS coaches will be available to help you select, purchase, and setup the equipment you will need as part of the program.
-A list of equipment needed can be found at JOAD Equipment to Buy.
+Both Level 2 through 4 instructors and coaches will be available to help you select, purchase, and setup the equipment you will need as part of the program.
+A list of equipment needed can be provided when signing up for the class.
 Please do not buy any equipment until you have met with your coaches.

 As archers progress through the JOAD program, they earn pins for each shooting achievement level for both indoor and outdoor archery.
 You can find the requirements for each indoor achievement level at JOAD Indoor Achievement Awards and for each outdoor achievement level at JOAD Outdoor Achievement Awards.